Funding opportunity

 We believe that effective, equitable, two-way public engagement throughout the lifecycle of the Centre for Law and Social Justice will significantly contribute towards its success.

 Social justice has the potential for wide-ranging impact with many people, and as such will be of significant interest to the public.
 This is particularly true for people with lived experience related to the four thematic research areas highlighted.
-They will help to make an important contribution to make to any research that the Centre conducts.
+They will help to make an important contribution to make to any research that the centre conducts.

-Your outline proposal should clearly demonstrate:
+Your application must clearly demonstrate:

 • how you will continue to enable public participation in your project at every stage, including delivery, outcomes, and evaluation